How To Bet On The Championship

 |2014/2015||Daryl Murphy||Ipswich Town||27|

-When it comes to betting on the Championship, there are a number of things you can do to enhance your chances of making money.
+When it comes to betting on the Championship, there are a number of things you can do to enhance your chances.
 Many of these apply to football betting no matter what league, division or tournament your are wagering on.
 These include:

 - Bet only when there is value